melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 ### Scaling TanStack Query

 1. Query keys should follow a hierarchical composite pattern so a reusable queryFn can be abstracted
+2. Query factories help centralize query keys and functions and reduce the risk of accidental typos or overlaps
-2. Set default query options like staleTime, queryFns
+3. Set default query options like staleTime, queryFns
-3. Create a reusable useOptimisticMutation hook
+4. Create a reusable useOptimisticMutation hook

 #### default query options